 Bottom line, with just two running backs on the roster, the Dolphins will be in play for another RB, but I highly doubt it will be someone who will challenge Drake for playing time.
 There’s a much better chance that whoever they acquire can leapfrog Gore.

 Gore is not a guy I’m owning in 2018.
 You can call me ageist and lump me in with the herd of people who don’t believe in him despite his steady play.
 That’s fine.

 There are going to be plenty of Frank Gore truthers out there who will tell you that drafting him could be the smartest move you make.
 They’ll remind you of Gore’s 36-carry game from 2017 when they say he’s still got juice in the tank.
 They’ll sell you tales of older RB breakouts like Justin Forsett and DeAngelo Williams.

 Take it from me, a 2017 Jamaal Charles truther, it’s just not in the cards for him.
 He only carries minimal value as a handcuff.
-Value which could evaporate quickly when the Dolphins look to add another back.
+A value which could evaporate quickly if Ballage impresses the coaching staff.

-I’d much rather invest in a rookie RB (Sony Michel, Ronald Jones II, Rashaad Penny), or even a backup in a better offense (Spencer Ware, Chris Carson, Donnell Pumphrey).
+I’d much rather invest in a rookie RB (Sony Michel, Ronald Jones II, Rashaad Penny), or even a backup in a better offense (Spencer Ware, Austin Ekeler, Donnell Pumphrey).
 Frank Gore should be commended for his stellar career, but it’s coming to an end both in real life and fantasy.

-As it stands right now, I’d rank Frank Gore around RB45, with Drake sitting as my RB8.
+As it stands right now, I’d rank Frank Gore around RB55, with Drake sitting as my RB17.